nickolasburr/git-extend/README.md

     git merge --no-ff --trim -
     ```

-## Command Wrappers
+## Closures

-As one might anticipate, a command wrapper is an executable script with the equivalent name of its Git builtin counterpart.
+A command closure is an executable script that provides additional context when invoking a Git builtin.
+In order for `git-extend` to use a closure, the filename must correspond to the builtin.
 For example, `git-log` for `git log`, `git-add` for `git add`, and so on.

-However, command wrappers are not limited to Git builtins.
-You can also create arbitrary Git commands using the same conventions, and `git-extend` will resolve the command accordingly.
+While the aim is to augment existing commands, closures are not limited to builtins.
+You can create arbitrary Git commands using these conventions, and `git-extend` will handle accordingly.

 Templates are provided for several porcelain commands, including: